kundajelab/chrombpnet/src/utils/preprocessing/README.md

 - The ATAC input bams are +4 shifted on positive strand and -4 shifted on negative strand.
 - When PE is considered we used filtered bams.
 Filtered bams are obtained from the [ENCODE ATAC-seq pipeline][url1].
 - When SE is considered we start from unfiltered bams.
 We then use samtools flag `780` to do filtering.
 Refer to the following [link][url2] to understand what this flag means.
-- Scripts are run from the main `chrombpnet_paper` repo.
-You can run these scripts from within this directort - just updated the python paths in the script.
+- Scripts are assumed to be run from the main `chrombpnet_paper` repo.
+You can run these scripts from within this directory too - just update the python paths in the script.

 #### Input Format